GLOBAL MARKETS-Stocks edge lower as central bank rally pauses

 “The Federal Reserve’s decision to engage in an open-ended purchase program reinforces the carry trade in the U.S. dollar and risk assets.
 It is unlikely to produce meaningful change in economic growth, in our view,” Jefferies analysts said in a note.

-The single currency eased in European trade but traded up 0.1 percent against the dollar after weaker-than-expected U.S. data.
+The single currency eased in European trade but traded flat against the dollar after weaker-than-expected U.S. data.

 “We are due some consolidation.
 We could trade below $1.30 again but will see $1.35 by year-end.
 It’s a combination of improvements in Europe and deteriorating dollar sentiment,” said Daragh Maher, currency strategist at HSBC.